-Finally, in 2022, Rai Way updated its corporate policies that formalise its ongoing commitment to ESG and serve as a solid supporting basis for the direction and performance of its activities.
-The complete collection is publicly available in the area of the Company's website dedicated to sustainability, which has been completely renewed and enriched with content and data useful for improving disclosure to rating agencies and stakeholders in general.
+In addition, in 2023, Rai Way had numerous corporate policies in place, some of which new issues, that formalise its ongoing commitment to ESG and serve as a solid supporting basis for the direction and performance of its activities.
+The complete collection is publicly available in the area of the company's website dedicated to sustainability, which has been completely renewed and enriched with content and data useful for improving disclosure to rating agencies and stakeholders in general.